-The notice of appeal must be on the Court's prescribed form and must be filed and served within 30 days of receipt of the order appealed from.
+The notice of appeal must be on the Court's prescribed form and must be filed and served within thirty (30) days of receipt of the order appealed from.
 The notice must contain the prescribed information and must be accompanied by proof of service and any applicable filing fee.
 Notices which are not in compliance with this Rule or Rule 71 will not be assigned to an administrative law judge until all required information and applicable fees are received.
-The record on appeal must be filed within seventy days of the date of assignment to an Administrative Law Judge.
-When the agency files a motion to dismiss prior to filing the record, the motion to dismiss stays the time for filing the record and for the submission of briefs.
-Upon resolution of the motion to dismiss, the initial time frames for filing the record and briefs are in effect, and the time runs from the date of the order resolving the motion rather than the date of assignment.
-Motions other than motions to dismiss do not stay any of the time limits imposed by the rules.
-Motions to extend the time for filing the record on appeal will only be granted in exceptional circumstances.